sametz/chem-coding/guides/choosing_a_language.md

 Then, any device with a web browser would have access to your app.

 ### GUI Applications

-{python if you must; JS Electron; Java/c++?(ew).
-Personally don't recommend native-app languages e.g.Swift, C# unless you are a huge Mac or PC fan.
-REMEMBER THE CAUTIONARY TALE OF VISUAL BASIC 6.}

 If you want to create an application with a graphical user interface (GUI), many languages will allow you to do this, including Python.